 - PIRO: Consortium protocol information as well as information required for the Clinical Research Support operations

 - Patient Accrual Tracking System (PATS): Patient enrollment information for Cancer Consortium institutions outside of Fred Hutch.

 - Clinical Trials/Monitoring Database

 - EPSAC/Training Database

-Clinical Research Support manages the Clinical Research Coordinator Training which brings together both CRS and other Consortium Member resources for a three-day training event twice per year.
+Clinical Research Support manages the Clinical Research Coordinator Training which brings together both CRS and other Consortium Member resources for a multi-day training event twice per year.